naumovasofiya/Data_Analyst_Portfolio/Contrast_Gain_VSS/scripts/README.txt

 - Visual inspection steps are included for quality control
 - The pipeline assumes MaxFiltered data as input (tSSS and movement compensation applied)

--Configuration
+## Configuration

-Key parameters can be adjusted in the CONFIGURATION PARAMETERS section of each script, including:
+Key parameters can be adjusted in the **CONFIGURATION PARAMETERS** section of each script, including:
 - Filter settings
 - ICA parameters
 - Epoch timing